Mariners vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has collected 72 hits with 24 doubles, two triples, 10 home runs and 26 walks.
-He has driven in 36 runs with two stolen bases.
+- Jeimer Candelario has 24 doubles, two triples, 10 home runs, 26 walks and 36 RBI (73 total hits).
+He's also stolen two bases.

-- Candelario takes a three-game streak with at least one hit into this matchup.
-In his last five games he is batting .333 with three doubles, two home runs, two walks and six RBI.
+- Candelario has picked up a hit in four straight games.
+During his last five outings he is hitting .316 with two doubles, two home runs, two walks and four RBI.

 Candelario Recent Games